Domestic Violence Restraining Orders

 Many jurisdictions also allow the court to make decisions about the care and safety of your children as part of your restraining order.
 Courts can order the abuser to stay away from and have no contact with your children’s doctors, daycare, school or after-school job and many courts can make temporary custody/visitation decisions.
 Some can even issue child support orders within the restraining order.
 You can also ask the court to order supervised visitation, or to specify a safe arrangement for transferring the children back and forth between you and the abuser (“custody, visitation and child support” provisions).

 Other violations are not easily enforced by the police, such as failure to pay support or attend treatment programs - those are better enforced by the court.
 If you file a “motion for contempt” in the court that issued the order, explaining how the abuser violated the order, the court will hold a hearing to determine if the facts prove that the abuser violated the order.
+In some places, the petition may need to be filed by the prosecutor.
 If the court finds a violation did occur, the judge will determine a penalty.
 Depending upon the laws of your jurisdiction and the nature of the violation, the penalty might be a finding of contempt, which could result in a fine, jail time or both.
 The violation might also be a reason for the order to be extended or modified in some way.

 Please select your state from the drop-down menu at the top of this page to read about the specific laws in your state.